kristiantot/blenderFbxExporter/README.md

 # Blender Fbx Exporter
-Addition animation export features for blender fbx
+Additional export features for blender fbx.
+Works wiht 2.79b
 ## Features
   -Export animation actions only without object to one file per action.\
   -You can select actions from the tool list.\